Alfred Jarry: Biography and works

 With Franc-Nohain and Claude Terrasse he co-founded the Théâtre des Pantins, which in 1898 was the site of marionette performances of Ubu Roi.

 Living in worsening poverty, neglecting his health and drinking excessively, Jarry went on to write the novel Le Surmâle (The Supermale), which is partly a satire on the Symbolist ideal of self-transcendence.

 Unpublished until after his death, his fiction Exploits and Opinions of Dr. Faustroll, Pataphysician (Gestes et opinions du docteur Faustroll, pataphysicien) describes the exploits and teachings of a sort of antiphilosopher who, born at age 63, travels through a hallucinatory Paris in a sieve and subscribes to the tenets of 'pataphysics.
 'Pataphysics deals with "the laws which govern exceptions and will explain the universe supplementary to this one."
 In 'pataphysics, every event in the universe is accepted as an extraordinary event.

-Jarry once wrote, expressing some of the bizarre logic of 'pataphysics, "If you let a coin fall and it falls, the next time it is just by an infinite coincidence that it will fall again the same way; hundreds of other coins on other hands will follow this pattern in an infinitely unimaginable fashion."
+In 1969, Paul McCartney used the word "pataphysical" in his song Maxwell's Silver Hammer.

 In his final years, he was a legendary and heroic figure to some of the young writers and artists in Paris.
 Guillaume Apollinaire, André Salmon and Max Jacob sought him out in his truncated apartment.
 Pablo Picasso was fascinated with Jarry.
 After Jarry's death Picasso acquired his revolver and wore it on his nocturnal expeditions in Paris.
 He later bought many of his manuscripts as well as executing a fine drawing of him.

 Jarry died in Paris on 1 November 1907 of tuberculosis, aggravated by drug and alcohol misuse.
 When he could not afford alcohol, he drank ether.
 It is recorded that his last request was for a toothpick.
 He was interred in the Cimetière de Bagneux, near Paris.

 The complete works of Alfred Jarry are published in three volumes by Gallimard in the collection Bibliothèque de la Pléiade.